The Dark Crystal: Music

 The film's soundtrack was composed by Trevor Jones, who became involved before shooting had started.
 Jones initially wanted to compose a score which reflected the settings' oddness by using acoustical instruments, electronics and building structures.
 This was scrapped in favor of an orchestral score performed by the London Symphony Orchestra once Gary Kurtz became involved, as it was felt that an unusual score would alienate audiences.
 The main theme of the film is a composite of the Skeksis' and Mystics' themes.
 Jones wrote the baby Landstrider theme in honor of his newly born daughter.

+Early in development, Vangelis composed music for the film.
+A workprint used to determine which background music best suited the film was later discovered, containing two versions of the film, one scored by Jones and one by Vangelis, although the tape only had enough storage to preserve fifteen minutes of the version with Vangelis' score.

 Release and reception

 Box office

 The Dark Crystal was released in 858 theaters in North America on December 17, 1982, and finished third for the weekend with a gross of $4,657,335, behind Tootsie and The Toy, performing better than some people expected.
 In its initial weekends, it had a limited appeal with some audiences for various reasons, including parental concerns about its dark nature when contrasted with Henson's family-friendly Muppet franchise.
 In its third weekend, it moved up to second place nationally with a gross of $5,405,071 from 1,052 screens.
 It made $40,577,001 in its box office run, managing to turn a profit.
 The film became the 16th highest-grossing film of 1982 within North America.
 To date, it remains as one of the highest-grossing puppet films of all time, particularly for its domestic gross.

 It made £2.4 million in the UK.

 The Dark Crystal was re-released by Fathom Entertainment in select theaters on October 12 and 13, 2025.